Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-09-18-ModInverse.md

 {% endhighlight %}

 \\
 Notice if we instead had 4 bits for our initial value we'd have after each successive step: $\left(8,16,32,64,128,\ldots\right)$ bits so we'd need only three iterations.
 So if we can get an extra bit for cheaper than the cost of one step then we're ahead.
-There are two quadradic solutions:
+There are two quadradic solutions[^quadradic] :

 $$ \begin{eqnarray}
 a^{-1} \bmod 16 & = & \left(a + a^2 - 1\right) \bmod 16 \\